mohammaddaoudfarooqi/Multi-Agent-AI/README.md

 The Multi-Agent AI System is a sophisticated application designed to handle complex queries through a collaborative approach using multiple specialized AI agents.
 It leverages Amazon's Bedrock service to access various Claude AI models, providing a versatile and powerful solution for a wide range of tasks, including problem-solving, analysis, coding, and visual interpretation.

 Key features:
-- Multiple specialized AI agents for different types of tasks
+- Multiple specialized agents for different types of tasks
-- Dynamic query routing and agent collaboration
+- Dynamic query routing based on input categorization
+- Collaborative problem-solving among agents
+- Integration with external tools like MongoDB for enhanced responses
+- A user-friendly chat interface built with Gradio
-- Support for text and image inputs
+- Support for both text and image inputs
-- User-friendly chat interface using Gradio
-- Integration with Amazon Bedrock for accessing advanced AI models

-This system is ideal for organizations and individuals seeking a comprehensive AI assistant capable of handling diverse and complex queries with high accuracy and depth.
+This Multi-Agent AI System is ideal for organizations looking to implement a versatile AI assistant capable of handling diverse user queries, from general inquiries to specialized tasks like coding, data analysis, and visual interpretation.

 ## 2. System Architecture